Export subtitles for Premiere Pro

 2. Consider selecting the correct Video Format (resolution) for the project.
 We'll be exporting QuickTime video which needs to match the resolution of the project or timeline in Adobe Premiere.

-3. Once the subtitles are ready click on the Import/Export drop-down menu and select the Export QuickTime .mov with alpha option.
+3. Once the subtitles are ready click on the Import/Export drop-down menu and then on Export.

 4. Adjust the export options if require and export the video.